igungor/bingo/README.md

 # bingo

-bingo is a scrabble game for terminal. it uses the [quackle](https://github.com/quackle/quackle) as the engine.
+bingo is a scrabble game for terminal. it uses [quackle](https://github.com/quackle/quackle) as the engine.

 ## installation